Finding the Law of the Micro-States and Small Jurisdictions of Europe

 By Andrew Grossman

-Andrew Grossman is a retired U.S. Foreign Service Officer who served in Seoul, Abidjan, London, Tehran, Algiers and Geneva.
+Andrew Grossman is a retired U.S. Foreign Service Officer who served in Seoul, Abidjan, London, Tehran, Algiers, and Geneva.
 He holds the degrees of B.A. in Economics (Clark), LL.B.
 (Columbia), M.A. in L.I.S.
-(University College London) and of Licencié en droit européen et international, Maître & Docteur en droit (Louvain-la-Neuve) and is a member of the New York Bar.
-He now lives in London and in Switzerland, where he researches private international law issues, especially in the fields of nationality and tax.
-Among his publications are “Conflict of Laws in the Discharge of Debts in Bankruptcy”, 5 Int’l Insolvency Rev. 1 (1996), “Nationality and the Unrecognized State”, 50 Int’l & Comp.
+(University College London) and of Licencié en droit européen et international, Maître and Docteur en droit (Louvain-la-Neuve).
+He is a member of the New York Bar.
+He now lives in London and Switzerland where he researches private international law issues, especially nationality and tax.
+Among his publications are “Conflict of Laws in the Discharge of Debts in Bankruptcy,” 5 Int’l Insolvency Rev. 1 (1996), “Nationality and the Unrecognized State,” 50 Int’l & Comp.
 L.Q.
-849 (2001), “Birthright citizenship as nationality of convenience”, Proceedings, Council of Europe, Third Conference on Nationality, Strasbourg, Oct.
-11-12, 2004; and “‘Islamic land’: Group Rights, National Identity and Law”, 3 UCLA J. Islamic & Near E.L.
+849 (2001), “Birthright citizenship as the nationality of convenience,” Proceedings, Council of Europe, Third Conference on Nationality, Strasbourg, Oct.
+11-12, 2004, and “‘Islamic land’: Group Rights, National Identity and Law,” 3 UCLA J. Islamic & Near E.L.
 53 (2004).
-His previous work in this series is “A Research Guide to Cases and Materials on Terrorism” and “FATCA: Citizenship-Based Taxation, Foreign Asset Reporting Requirements and American Citizens Abroad” He has begun a project analyzing the limits of national autonomy in matters of nationality under European law.
+His previous work in this series is “A Research Guide to Cases and Materials on Terrorism” and “FATCA: Citizenship-Based Taxation, Foreign Asset Reporting Requirements and American Citizens Abroad.”

 See the Archive Version!